 TO THE EDITOR OF THE "NORTHERN STAR."
-DEAR SIR, -I am sorry to have again to trouble you on the subject of M'Douall's letters, as there is a committee formed in Manchester, who have fixed upon next Monday week as the day on which the investigation into the matters alluded to in those letters shall take place.
-But the false and scandalous nature of M'Douall's last letter renders it impostible for me to allow that time to pass over without a reply.
-You will, by inserting the following, greatly Mr. W. Holbeck, Leeds oblige.
-Yours truly, JAMES LEACH.
+DEAR SIR, -I am sorry to have again to trouble you on the subject of M'Douall's letters, as there is a -committee formed in Manchester, who have fixed upon next Monday week as the day on which the investigation into the matters alluded to in those letters shall take place.
+But the false and scandalous nature of M'Douall's last letter renders it imposmible for me to allow that time to pass over without a reply.
+You will, by inserting the following, greatly oblige, Yours truly,